Measuring fixed costs

 We already kind of knew this, because we know from the growth facts that growth rates in most developed countries are stable, and that the Solow model shows that these growth rates are driven by the productivity growth rate.

-But this disconnect between the increased R&D effort and stable productivity growth rate is important enough to warrant a little label, as it is going to inform our work on modeling productivity growth.
+But this disconnect between the increased fixed costs and stable productivity growth rate is important enough to warrant a little label, as it is going to inform our work on modeling productivity growth.

-The absolute number of workers and GDP spent on R&D has increased over time, but there is no systematic increase in the growth rate of productivity.
+The absolute number of workers and GDP spent on R&D has increased over time, and the ratio of fixed costs to revenues has increased at firms over time, but there is no systematic increase in the growth rate of productivity.